mapzen/documentation/docs/overview/index.md

 The services have maximum numbers of queries you can make within a certain period of time, and some have additional limitations to minimize computationally intensive uses.

 All the projects used to build the Mapzen-hosted services are open source.
 If you want to try Mapzen's products, start with the hosted services to see if they fit your workflow needs.
-If you later decide that you need additional customizations or higher capacity, you can consider installing on your own servers the open-source code used to build Mapzen's services.
+If you later decide that you need additional customizations, you can consider installing on your own servers the open-source code used to build Mapzen's services.

-If you send a query without a valid API key (keyless access), the rate limits are 1,000 requests per day, 6 per minute, and 1 per second for each Mapzen service.
+You must include an API key when using Mapzen's services; requests sent without an API key return errors.

 If you find a problem, need higher limits, or have enhancement suggestions for Mapzen's products, send a note to hello@mapzen.com.